 The piano and glock notes are subjected to serial permutations as described in the book and their figures are literally placed one on top of the other, in the same register, relying on tone colour to achieve separation.
 The nature of the subject also permits this due to the seemingly random distribution of the stars in the night sky.
 Staggering the permutation forms avoids parallel motion between the two melodic lines, which would occasionally occur in a truly random pattern.

 It was originally intended to use an open key signature for the piece but this isn’t working.
 The notes b and c both occur in the scale I’m using, implying the need for six flats (b = c flat).
 The problem is that the ‘root’ of my scale is c, which insists on cropping up.
 Most instrumental parts would be full of accidentals in an open key so, purely out of expediency, I’ve decided on a five flats signature and I’ll write the b = c flat as an accidental wherever it occurs.

-(When Mozart wrote a piece in three flats was it because he’d already been evicted twice?)
+(Musician joke: when Mozart wrote a piece in three flats was it because he’d already been evicted twice?)

 Two clarinets in a ‘locked’ distribution of major thirds swoop in the background, joined a couple of bars later by a solo oboe.
 There is something about thirds that suggests the moon.
 At this point, half of the first violins gather up to a divisi trill using a rapid divisi* seven note tuplet, again in major thirds, followed by the remaining first violins an octave higher.
 The right player at each desk customarily plays the upper notes.
 All the remaining strings switch to a bowed tremolo (rapid reiteration of the note) and everyone now bows closer to the bridge, which will also enhance the gentle crescendo.
 The chimes strike 12 on middle C, a choice of note that appears suitably unmusical in relation to the surrounding chords.
 C is actually the ‘key’ note, but it really isn’t that simple, as I’m finding out.